natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

      switchport mode access
      switchport access vlan 5

-For trunks, only add VLAN to the list of allowed vlans:
+For trunks, you only need to add VLANs to the allowed list:

 ::

     interface Gi0/10
      switchport trunk allowed vlan add 5

-Variable names should be selected from data example in data_files/add_vlan_to_switch.yaml.
+The variable names should be chosen based on the sample data in the data_files/add_vlan_to_switch.yaml file.

-Check templates/add_vlan_to_switch.txt with data in data_files/add_vlan_to_switch.yaml file  using generat_config() function from task 20.1.
-Do not copy generate_config() function code.
+Check the templates/add_vlan_to_switch.txt template against the data in data_files/add_vlan_to_switch.yaml using the generate_config function from task 20.1.
+Do not copy the code of the generate_config function.

 Task 20.5
 ~~~~~~~~~~~~

-Create templates/gre_ipsec_vpn_1.txt and templates/gre_ipsec_vpn_2.txt templates that generate IPsec over GRE configuration between two routers.
+Create templates templates/gre_ipsec_vpn_1.txt and templates/gre_ipsec_vpn_2.txt
+that generate IPsec over GRE configuration between two routers.

-Template templates/gre_ipsec_vpn_1.txt creates a configuration for one side of tunnel and templates/gre_ipsec_vpn_2.txt for other side.
+The templates/gre_ipsec_vpn_1.txt template creates the configuration for one
+side of the tunnel, and templates gre_ipsec_vpn_2.txt for the other.

-Examples of resulting configuration that should be created based on templates in files: cisco_vpn_1.txt and cisco_vpn_2.txt.
+Examples of the final configuration that should be generated from templates
+in the files: cisco_vpn_1.txt and cisco_vpn_2.txt.

+Templates must be created manually by copying parts of the config into
+the corresponding templates.

-Create create_vpn_config() function that uses these templates to generate VPN configuration based on data in *data* dictionary.
+Create a create_vpn_config function that uses these templates to generate
+a VPN configuration based on the data in the data dictionary.

 Function parameters:

-* template1 - file name with template that creates configuration for one tunnel side
+* template1 - the name of the template file that creates the configuration
+  for one side of the tunnel
-* template2 - file name with template that creates configuration for second tunnel side
+* template2 - the name of the template file that creates the configuration
+  for the second side of the tunnel
-* data_dict - dictionary with values to set in templates
+* data_dict - a dictionary with values to be substituted into templates

-Function should return a tuple with two configurations (strings) that are derived from templates.
+The function must return a tuple with two configurations (strings) that are
+derived from templates.

-In cisco_vpn_1.txt and cisco_vpn_2.txt you will find examples of VPN configurations that should return create_vpn_config() function.
+Examples of VPN configurations that the create_vpn_config function
+should return in the cisco_vpn_1.txt and cisco_vpn_2.txt files.

 .. code:: python